fgilde/MudBlazor.Extensions/README.md

  - 1.7.71 > New Parameters (Extensions and ExtensionRestrictionType) to additional allow or disallow extensions [MudExUploadEdit](https://www.mudex.org/upload-edit)
  - 1.7.69 > Adapt TryMudblazor for MudEx with better autocompletion, import and export as [TryMudEx](https://trymudex.azurewebsites.net)
  - 1.7.69 > Create MudExFileDisplayCode as file viewer for [MudExFileDisplay](https://www.mudex.org/file-display)
- - 1.7.68 > Fix memoryleak for streams in [MudExFileDisplay](https://www.mudex.org/file-display)
- - 1.7.68 > Add new Parameter "ColorizeIcons" to [MudExUploadEdit](https://www.mudex.org/upload-edit) if true the icons will be colored
- - 1.7.68 > **_Breaking:_** Add new Parameter "StreamUrlHandling" to [MudExUploadEdit](https://www.mudex.org/upload-edit) this can have the value `StreamUrlHandling.BlobUrl` or `StreamUrlHandling.DataUrl` this always was earlier handled as DataUrl what now changed as default to handle as BlobUrl to allow preview of bigger files as well
 <!-- CHANGELOG:END -->
 Full change log can be found [here](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/CHANGELOG.md)